p0w3rsh3ll/SEC505/Laptop-Setup-README-NOW.txt

 Please make the following changes on the morning of the first day before we begin:

-* On this USB drive or CD, there is a file named "SEC505.ISO".
+* On this drive there is a file named "SEC505.ISO".
 Please copy this SEC505.ISO file anywhere to your computer's hard drive, such as to your Desktop.
 Do not copy the ISO file into your VM.

 * In the Windows Server virtual machine (VM) you have created for this course,